chen3feng/blade-build/README.md

 * Blade is inspired by Google's public information about their build system.
 Here is a reference article from Google's official blog:
   [build in cloud: how build system works](http://google-engtools.blogspot.hk/2011/08/build-in-cloud-how-build-system-works.html).

-  Later in 2015, they opensourced it with partial written as `bazel` build system.
+  Later in 2015, they released it with partial rewritten as `bazel` open-source build system.

-* Blade generates [Ninja](https://ninja-build.org/) script internally, so of cause it depends on ninja.
+* Blade generates [Ninja](https://ninja-build.org/) script internally, so of course it depends on ninja.
 * [Python](http://www.python.org) is a powerful and easy-to-used language, we like python.
 * Some libraries open sourced by Google, such as [protobuf](http://code.google.com/p/protobuf/), [gtest](http://code.google.com/p/googletest/),